allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 With the experiments conducted, we can conclude that the more data we store in memory, the greater the benefit of using the off-heap area may be.
 At the same time, it should be added that these benefits are not huge, just a few RPS more.
 In the case of systems that store tremendous amounts of data, this method may bring some improvements in terms of resource utilization.
-However, for most of our apps and services, that's probably not the way to go, a code audit is a better idea.
+However, for most of our apps and services, that’s probably not the way to go, a code audit is a better idea.

 This is probably a good time to highlight how well implemented the current memory sweeper algorithms are.
 Well done GC!

 ## Conclusions

-Everyone has probably come across a case when an application froze as a result of GC's operation.
+Everyone has probably come across a case when an application froze as a result of GC’s operation.
 As the above data show, there is a relationship between the amount of data stored in memory and the time the GC requires to clean it up – the more data we store on the heap, the longer it takes to free the memory.
 That is why the cases where we process large amounts of data provide us with a potential benefit of using the off-heap area.
 There are some very specialised uses of